Bermondsey

 Right into Abbey Street

-Beyond the railway arches are the former Bevington Mills initially used to produce paper from straw but becoming leatherworks and operating until about 1981.
-The Neckinger Estate built in 1938 stands on the site of tanneries.
+The railway arches are supported by fluted columns.
+Beyond these are the former Bevington Mills, initially used to produce paper from straw but becoming leatherworks and operating until about 1981.

 Return to Neckinger and go right into Grange Walk

 The cobbled Bridewain Street on the right at one time led to a dairy.
 There are two school buildings, one a girl’s charity school of 1830.
+This replaced a schoolroom in the church porch.
 Some old houses on this street include a fine double-fronted house at number 67 built in 1700.
 Numbers 5 –11 are late 17th century and number 7 incorporates the remains of the east gatehouse of the Abbey.

 Go right along Tower Bridge Road and cross Abbey Street